Wix Studio: About the Wix IDE

 When you add a dynamic page to your site, 2 code files are added to this folder corresponding to the dynamic list and dynamic item pages.

-When you open a page's code file, you see the same sample code that appears in the Wix Studio Code panel.
+When you open a page's code file, you see the same sample code that appears in the Wix Studio code editor.

 When you delete a page in the editor, the page's corresponding code file is deleted as well.